aronfarber/aronfarber.github.io/content/_index.md

 ---
 <img id="headshot" src="/images/headshot.jpg" width="250" height="250">

-## Aron Farber (he/him)
+## Hi, I'm Aron (he/him)

-Hi, thanks for visiting!
-I hail from the big apple, but I'm currently studying towards an undergraduate engineering degree at Northeastern.
+Thanks for visiting!
+I hail from [the big apple](https://en.wikipedia.org/wiki/New_York_City), but I'm currently studying toward an undergraduate engineering degree at [Northeastern](https://en.wikipedia.org/wiki/Northeastern_University).

 My plan with this website is to document some of my personal projects and professional philosophies.